 The Collins IFIS-5000 is integrated with the FMS to provide a significant increase in situational awareness.
-The heart of the system is the line replaceable Collins FSU-5010 File Server Unit.
+The heart of the system is the Collins FSU-5010 File Server Unit.
 The FSU contains the storage, memory, and processing power to display Enhanced Map Overlays on the MFD using high speed Ethernet connections.
-The cursor control device allows pilots to place overlays on the FMS navigation presentation such as worldwide political boundaries including state and national borders; geographical features such as lakes, rivers, and oceans; high and low enroute airways; and controlled, restricted, and prohibited airspace.
+The Cursor Control Panel allows pilots to place overlays on the FMS navigation presentation such as worldwide political boundaries including state and national borders; geographical features such as lakes, rivers, and oceans; high and low enroute airways; and controlled, restricted, and prohibited airspace.
+In addition, the XM WX Satellite Weather Data Service (Broadcast Weather) is channeled through the IFIS and may be selected for display on the MFD.
+See description in this section.

 The IFIS Enhanced Map Overlay database is updated by subscription through Collins on a 28 day cycle and must be uploaded from the customer's laptop through the data port on the aft side of the pedestal.
-Inherent flexibility in the Collins IFIS allows for future expansion and/or upgrades to options currently available such as Jeppesen Electronic Charts.
+Inherent flexibility in the Collins IFIS allows for future expansion and/or upgrades to options currently available such as Jeppesen Electronic Charts, and Interactive Graphical Weather and Flight Services.